LlamaEdge step-by-step

 wasmedge --dir .:. --nn-preload default:GGML:AUTO:Meta-Llama-3-8B-Instruct-Q5_K_M.gguf llama-chat.wasm -p llama-3-chat

 This command executes the chat application, allowing you to start interacting with the Llama 3 8B model.
-Here, wasmedge is the command to run the WasmEdge runtime, --nn-preload specifies the model to use with the WASI-NN plugin, and -p sets the prompt template for the chat.
+Here, wasmedge

 Step 5: Chat with the chatbot UI

-The command line UI is nice, but most people would perfer a web UI.
+The command line UI is nice, but most people would prefer a web UI.
 The web UI also allows you to make your local LLM accessible to other people across the network.
 To do that, you need the LlamaEdge API server app.

 curl -LO https://github.com/second-state/LlamaEdge/releases/latest/download/llama-api-server.wasm

-The llama-api-server.wasm is a web server with an OpenAI compaitble API.
+is a web server with an OpenAI compatible API.
 You still need HTML files for the chatbot UI.
-Download and unzip the HTML UI files as follows.

 curl -LO https://github.com/LlamaEdge/chatbot-ui/releases/latest/download/chatbot-ui.tar.gz